cloudposse-terraform-components/aws-datadog-monitor/src/README.md

 # Component: `datadog-monitor`

-This component is responsible for provisioning Datadog monitors and assigning Datadog roles to the monitors.
+This component provisions Datadog monitors and assigns Datadog roles to those monitors.

-It depends on the `datadog-configuration` component to get the Datadog API keys.
+It depends on the `datadog-configuration` component to obtain Datadog API keys.
 ## Usage

 **Stack Level**: Regional